- 5.9–6.3 in

 - In the southern part of the Blue Grosbeak’s breeding range, each mated pair may raise two broods of nestlings per year.

 - Many Blue Grosbeaks migrate directly southward from their breeding areas to their wintering grounds.
 Western birds head over land and eastern birds cross the Gulf of Mexico.
 Migrating grosbeaks pass through the Caribbean Islands including Puerto Rico, the Bahamas, the Turks and Caicos Islands, the Antilles, the Swan Islands, the Cayman Islands, and the Virgin Islands.

 - Blue Grosbeaks breed along roads and open areas, building their nests low in small trees, shrubs, tangles of vines, or briars.
 At least one pair of grosbeaks has nested in a bluebird nest box.

 - Blue Grosbeaks have expanded northward in the United States in the past century or two, possibly taking advantage of forest clearing.

-- The oldest Blue Grosbeak on record was 6 years, 1 month old when it was captured and released by a Maryland bird bander in 2010.
+- The oldest Blue Grosbeak on record was a male, and at least 7 years, 2 month old when he was recaptured and rereleased during banding operations in Virginia.